HD50N/FINM-25000/README.md

 ```

 Downloads 5 years of daily OHLCV from Alpaca, runs 3 strategies plus buy & hold, saves charts to `charts/`, and prints the metrics table for your report.

-Write the final report manually (Word/Google Docs → PDF) and save it as `reports/backtest_report.pdf`.